Harry Styles and Olivia Wilde Seem to Confirm Romance While Holding Hands in New Pictures - E! Online

 And when Harry decided to wear a dress for his own Vogue photo shoot, Olivia was one of his most vocal supporters.
 "To me, he's very modern and I hope that this brand of confidence as a male that Harry has—truly devoid of any traces of toxic masculinity—is indicative of his generation and therefore the future of the world," she told Vogue.
 "I think he is in many ways championing that, spearheading that.
 It's pretty powerful and kind of extraordinary to see someone in his position redefining what it can mean to be a man with confidence."

-Back in November 2020, E!
-News confirmed that Olivia and Jason Sudeikis had ended their seven-year engagement.
+Back in November, E!
+News confirmed that Olivia and Jason Sudeikis had ended their seven-year engagement in early 2020.
 The couple shares two children together and remain on friendly terms as they navigate co-parenting.

 As for Harry, he previously told Howard Stern that he would one day like to be married.
 But before he gets anywhere close to that relationship milestone, Harry said he has to figure out dating in the public eye.